fozer15/Fitness-Management-App/README.md

 - cd client
 - npm install

-(It may take a while to download all the dependencies)
+(Downloading all dependencies may take some time.
+During this process, the installation may appear to be frozen for a moment.
+Please be patient and allow it to complete.)

 Go into the server folder of the project and install dependencies using the following commands: